raulmax319/sm64plus/README.md

 2. Clone the repo with `git clone https://github.com/MorsGames/sm64plus.git`.
 3. Place a Super Mario 64 ROM called `baserom.us.z64` into the repository folder for asset extraction.
 5. Run `make` to build.
 You can add `-j4` to improve build speed (hardware dependent based on the amount of CPU cores available).
-5. The executable binary will be located at `build/us_pc/sm64.us.f3dex2e`.
+6. The executable binary will be located at `build/us_pc/sm64.us.f3dex2e`.

+Please keep in mind that the Linux version of the game is missing some settings, such as "Wireframe Mode" and all mouse related settings.

 ## Additional options